Apratim08/Cleanomatics-Coding-Assessment/README.md

-Hello friend!
+Hello!

 This starter repository contains a few linked HTML, CSS, and JavaScript webpage files that you can use as a basis for your own website.

-In addition to the frontend code, we've included a simple Web server that will run locally and serve your project files to your web browser over HTTP.
+In addition to the frontend code, I've included a simple Web server that will run locally and serve your project files to your web browser over HTTP.

 ## Cloning the repository

-If you're here after accepting a GitHub Classroom assignment, you'll have your own copy of this starter repository in your GitHub account.
 You can [clone it](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the typical way, using the `git` commandline tool.

 It's important to **clone** the repository rather than just downloading its contents (say, as a ZIP file).